 How do you find the information you need about what labs to choose for rotations?
 You will have the opportunity to hear faculty members present a brief overview of their research.
 These short talks, along with information that each faculty member has on this website, provide insight about specific research programs.

 Many of the program's faculty also teach courses.
 Listening to someone teaching in their area of expertise really gives you an idea of how that person approaches science and thinks about problems.

 Finally, our students are a cohesive and interactive group, which means that the more senior students are in close contact with the more junior students.
 Senior students provide informal advice about labs (science, mentoring, etc.), help with preparation for the qualifying oral exams, and (in one case) also teach salsa dance lessons.

-The Seminar in Cell and Molecular Biology course meets every Monday afternoon, for a formal hour-long seminar presented by a student (3rd- and 4th-year students present for one hour; 2nd-year students present a 30-minute introductory seminar).
+The Student Research Seminar course meets every Monday afternoon, for a formal hour-long seminar presented by a student (3rd- and 4th-year students present for one hour; 2nd-year students present a 30-minute introductory seminar).
 The question-and-answer period at the conclusion of the formal presentation usually lasts 5 to 10 minutes, with students asking questions that display an amazing degree of intellectual rigor and analysis.